tobecontinued/soclib/utils/doc/configuration.rst

 ``sd_ignore_regexp``:
   Regexp of filenames to ignore while indexing metadata files.
-This can ensure VCS files are ignored.
+This can be used to ensure VCS files are ignored.